bestfocus/cal_xgb_proba/README.md

 # Contents

-Generate input data including features and labels randomly
+Generate input data including features and labels randomly.

-Use xgboost to train the inputs and generate results
+Use xgboost to train the inputs and generate results.

-check the output probability by calculating it independently
+check the output probability by calculating it independently.

 # Installation